Proficiency levels: NAP-Civics and Citizenship 2024

-For the NAP – civics and citizenship assessments, proficiency scores are grouped into 6 proficiency levels ranging from below 1 (containing the least difficult items) to 5 (containing the most difficult items) each representing an equal range of student ability/item difficulty on the scale.
+For the NAP–Civics and Citizenship (NAP-CC) assessments, proficiency scores are grouped into 6 proficiency levels ranging from below 1 (containing the least difficult items) to 5 (containing the most difficult items) each representing an equal range of student ability/item difficulty on the scale.

-The full civics and citizenship proficiency scale and descriptions are shown below:
+The NAP-Civics and Citizenship 2024 proficiency scale and descriptions are shown below:

 Level 5

-Students working at Level 5 demonstrate precise knowledge and understanding of the Australian democracy and the contexts in which it has developed.
-They evaluate civic actions and recognise the potential for ambiguity in contested civic and citizenship concepts.
+Students working at Level 5 demonstrate precise knowledge and understanding of the workings of Australian democracy and the contexts in which it has developed.
+In general, they evaluate civic actions and recognise the potential for ambiguity in contested civics and citizenship concepts.

 Level 4

-Students working at Level 4 recognise the interaction between the policies and processes and actions of civil and civic institutions and the broader community.
-They explain the benefits, motivations and outcomes of institutional policies and citizens’ actions.
-They demonstrate familiarity with the precise discipline-specific vocabulary associated with civics and citizenship content and concepts both through interpreting text and in written responses.
+Students working at Level 4 recognise the interaction between governmental policies and processes, and actions of civil and civic institutions and the broader community.
+They explain the benefits, motivations and outcomes of institutional policies and parliamentary processes.
+They demonstrate familiarity with the precise discipline-specific vocabulary associated with civics and citizenship and history content and concepts, both through interpreting text and in written responses.
+They show an understanding of the conflicts surrounding certain historical events.

 Level 3

-Students working at Level 3 demonstrate knowledge of specific details of the Australian democracy.
-They make connections between the processes and outcomes of civil and civic institutions and demonstrate awareness of the common good as a potential motivation for civic action.
-Students working at Level 3 demonstrate awareness that civic processes can be explained and justified in relation to their broader purposes.
+Students working at Level 3 demonstrate knowledge of specific details of Australian democracy such as referendums and election processes.
+They demonstrate an understanding of the importance of First Nations Australian cultures.
+They make connections between the processes and outcomes of civil and civic institutions.
+They demonstrate awareness of the common good as a potential motivation for civic action.
+Students working at Level 3 demonstrate awareness that civic processes can be explained and justified in relation to their broader contexts, including the historical context.

 Level 2

 Students working at Level 2 demonstrate knowledge of core aspects of the Australian democracy.
-They demonstrate awareness of the connection between fundamental principles (such as fairness), and their manifestation in rules and laws.
-They demonstrate awareness of citizenship rights and responsibilities as being collective as well as individual and make simple evaluations of given mechanisms of civic action.
+They demonstrate awareness of the connection between fundamental principles (such as fairness) and their manifestation in rules and laws.
+They demonstrate awareness that citizenship rights and responsibilities are collective as well as individual.
+They make simple evaluations of given mechanisms of civic action.

 Level 1